EasyPost/easy-ui/documentation/specs/Checkbox.md

   isReadOnly?: boolean;

   /**
-   * Whether the element should be selected (controlled).
+   * Whether the checkbox should be selected (controlled).
    */
   isSelected?: boolean;

   /**
-   * Level representation of the checkbox in a nested list of checkboxes.
+   * Whether the checkbox is nested.
-   * @default 1
    */
-  level?: "1" | "2";
+  isNested?: boolean;

   /**
    * The name of the checkbox, used when submitting an HTML form.